sabrehagen/desktop-environment/README.md

 ## Running in the Cloud

+- Fork this repository.
+- Enable [Read and write permissions](../../settings/actions) on your fork to allow GitHub Actions to push the container to your repository's container registry.
-Fork this repository, add your [ngrok auth token](https://dashboard.ngrok.com/login) to the repository secrets as `NGROK_AUTH_TOKEN`, run the [Deploy Desktop Environment](../../actions/workflows/deploy.yml) GitHub Actions workflow, and the desktop environment will be deployed to GitHub's Actions infrastructure.
-The environment url will be printed in the output of the `Get URL` workflow step.
+- Add your [ngrok auth token](https://dashboard.ngrok.com/login) to the repository secrets as `NGROK_AUTH_TOKEN` to enable remote access.
+- Run the [Deploy Desktop Environment](../../actions/workflows/deploy.yml) GitHub Actions workflow for the desktop environment to be deployed to GitHub's Actions infrastructure.
+- Click the Cloud Desktop Environment URL printed in the output of the `Get URL` workflow step.

 Fork the [cloud-computer/cloud-computer](https://github.com/cloud-computer/cloud-computer) repository to deploy the desktop environment to Google cloud.